Code Lists

 - ONIX Codelists Issue 7 Changes (PDF, March 2007)

-Code list files for loading into local systems: CSV, TXT and XML
+Code list files for loading into local systems: CSV, TXT, XSD, JSON and XML

-Complete copies of the current codelist files can be downloaded either in comma-delimited (CSV), tab-delimited (TXT) or XML format.
+Complete copies of the current codelist files can be downloaded either in comma-delimited (CSV), tab-delimited (TXT), DTD, XSD, JSON or XML format.

-The files that use Windows-1252 character encoding are compatible with most North American and Western European systems using versions of the Microsoft Windows operating system, and with all web browsers.
+The files that use Windows-1252 character encoding are compatible with most North American and Western European systems using older versions of the Microsoft Windows operating system, and with all web browsers.
 They can opened directly in Microsoft Excel.
-The tab-delimited file that uses the Unicode character set and UTF-8 encoding may be more useful with non-Windows operating systems.
+The tab-delimited file that uses the Unicode character set and UTF-8 encoding may be more useful with newer versions of Windows and with non-Windows operating systems.

-Within each file, the code lists are presented in numerical order.
+Within the CSV and tab-delimited files, the code lists are presented in numerical order.
 Each line in the file represents a code list entry.
 Each line has five fields, in the sequence as given below:

 - Code list number